digitalfabrik/integreat-cms/sphinx/code-style.rst

 Shellcheck
 ----------

-All developer tools in the :github-source:`dev-tools` directory have to comply to the standards of shellcheck (see `ShellCheck wiki <https://github.com/koalaman/shellcheck/wiki>`_).
+All developer tools in the :github-source:`tools` directory have to comply to the standards of shellcheck (see `ShellCheck wiki <https://github.com/koalaman/shellcheck/wiki>`_).
 Shellcheck is run both in the CI-pipeline of CircleCI (see :ref:`circleci-shellcheck`) and as pre-commit hook (see :ref:`pre-commit-hooks`) and can be run locally with::

-    shellcheck -x dev-tools/*
+    shellcheck -x tools/*

 False positives can be `ignored <https://github.com/koalaman/shellcheck/wiki/Ignore>`_ with the syntax::